-A cavalry commander, Colonel Rockfort acted as prosecutor, and on Pierpont’s cue, he sprung to his feet, “There is no question in regard to Sergeant Delone’s guilt.
+A cavalry commander, Colonel Rockfort acted as prosecutor, and on Pierpont’s cue, he sprung to his feet.
+“There’s no question in regard to Sergeant Delone’s guilt.
 His refusal to obey a direct order can not be disputed.”

 Rockfort had a gruff demeanor.
-He was well tanned with a heavily lined face, and it looked as if he had spent a number of years outdoors in the bone dry desert.
+He was well tanned with a heavily lined face.
+It looked as if he had spent a number of years outdoors in the bone dry desert.
 The breast of his parade dress uniform was decorated with a multitude of ribbons and medals.
 As commander of the 3rd Light Dragoons, Rockfort severely out-ranked Delone’s defense counsel, Lieutenant Thorndale, and that part of it it didn’t seem fair at all.

 “There’s no reason to waste the court’s valuable time calling witnesses, though I see they’re all in attendance.”
 Rockfort turned to look towards the gallery where Molly and I sat with Captain Galloway.
 Queensbury, Wingham, and Jane Deven were seated behind us.
 (Deven was operating the telegraph machine on the Constantina when Delone refused Molly’s order.)